Chaiebsaif5/Chaiebsaif5.github.io/README.md

 # Welcome to my portfolio!

-If you're reading this my hope is that you're a recruiter who's at least mildly intrested in my application or profil, so thank you for taking the time to explore it.
+If you're reading this my hope is that you're a recruiter who's at least mildly intrested in my application or profile, so thank you for taking the time to explore it.

 This portfolio is structured into 3 main folders: